 The Learning Lab user interface will allow you to easily access the labs and tools for all the courses you are enrolled in.

-- To access Learning Lab, double-click the Sandbox icon on your Classroom Virtual Desktop.
+- To access Learning Lab, double-click the Learning Lab icon.

 - Once you launch Learning Lab, you will see the courses you are enrolled in listed on the left-hand side.
 You will be presented with a welcome screen and steps to use Learning Lab.